ub-cavas/AutowareAuto/src/control/design/controller-reference-implementation.md

 and usage of this field.

-For more details on the message, see the formal message definition in the package `autoware_auto_msgs`.
-While this message and it's rationales are duplicated here for convenience, the message package should be taken as the source of truth.
+For more details on the message, see the formal message definition in the package `autoware_auto_vehicle_msgs`.
+While this message and its rationales are duplicated here for convenience, the message package should be taken as the source of truth.

 ## Outputs